giantswarm/harbor-operator-app/CLONE_RESTORE.md

 Follow these steps to create a harbor cluster with backup enabled on a GiantSwarm Management cluster

+1. Create a namespace
+   `kubectl create ns harbor-operator-ns`

-1. Create a config map the `application.giantswarm.io/v1alpha1` App CR will use to configure the harbor operator helm chart
+2. Create a config map the `application.giantswarm.io/v1alpha1` App CR will use to configure the harbor operator helm chart

 ```
 apiVersion: v1